aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 :white_check_mark: **Step-by-step directions**

-1. Navigate to your CloudFormation stack in the AWS Console
+1. Navigate to your [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home?region=us-east-1) stack in the AWS Console
-1. In the outputs tab, grab the `AthenaSelectQuery` value
+1. In the outputs tab, grab the **AthenaSelectQuery** value
-1. Open Amazon Athena and run that command.
+1. Open [Amazon Athena](https://console.aws.amazon.com/athena/home?region=us-east-1) and run that command.
-1. Go back to CloudFormation, in the outputs tab, grab the `AthenaCSVLocation` value and drill into today's date until you find a CSV for the query you just ran.
+1. Go back to [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home?region=us-east-1), in the outputs tab, click into the **AthenaCSVLocation** link and drill into today's date until you find a CSV for the query you just ran.
 It will contain the results of your query in CSV format that you can later provide the path to your notebook.
-1. Check the box next to the CSV file, click `Actions`, `Copy`
+1. Check the box next to the CSV file, click **Actions**, **Copy**
 1. Navigate to your transformed data bucket
-1. Create a new folder by clicking `Create folder` and type `nygroundstationdata`
+1. Create a new folder by clicking **Create folder** and type `nygroundstationdata`
-1. Navigate into `nygroundstationdata`, click `Actions`, `Paste`
+1. Navigate into **nygroundstationdata**, click **Actions**, **Paste**
 1. Now you have the relevant weather data in CSV format in our transformed data bucket.

 Without provisioning any servers we were able to use Amazon Athena to get the records we need from 94 GB of data in about 20 seconds.
 Now our ride data has been augmented with business logic and we have weather data from relevant weather stations.
 We can now mold this data using our SageMaker notebook.